btccom/BTCPoolAPIDocs/en.md

 ## Authentication

 * Calling the user-related interface requires the `access_key` and` puid` authentication in the querystring.
-    * AccessKey is one of the important credentials, please protect your own AccessKey.
+    * AccessKey is the user credentials, corresponding to an account, please protect your own AccessKey.
     * Puid is the pool account id, used to distinguish between multiple subaccounts under an account.

 * AccessKey and puid can go to the pool.btc.com login account and get it on the subaccount management page.